d2l-ai/d2l-en/CONTRIBUTING.md

 ## How to contribute

-To contribute, send us a pull request.
+To contribute, start by reading [contributing section](https://d2l.ai/chapter_appendix-tools-for-deep-learning/contributing.html) and eventually send us a pull request.
 For small changes, such as fixing a typo or adding a link, you can use the [GitHub Edit Button](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).
 For larger changes:

 1. [Fork the repository](https://help.github.com/articles/fork-a-repo/).
 2. In your fork, make your change in a new branch (e.g., by [`git branch`](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)) that's based on this repo's **master** branch.